 If you return to State service in a benefits-eligible position, ask your agency Health Benefits Administrator about how your return to work affects your sick leave credit and your status as a retired enrollee in NYSHIP.
-If you or a dependent is eligible for Medicare, also discuss Medicare status with your agency Health Benefits Administrator.
+If you or a dependent is eligible for Medicare, it is important for you to understand how your re-employment will affect NYSHIP coordination with Medicare.
+Talk to your agency Health Benefits Administrator and be sure your record is updated to show your new status so that your benefits will be correct.